Feather Your Nest

 Feather Your Nest is a 1937 British musical comedy film directed by William Beaudine and starring George Formby, Polly Ward and Enid Stamp-Taylor.
+It was written by Austin Melford and Val Valentine (and, uncredited, Robert Edmunds, Anthony Kimmins) from a story by Ivar Campbell and Sheila Campbell.

-It contains Formby's signature tune, Leaning on a Lamp-post.
+The film contains Formby's signature tune, "Leaning on a Lamp-post".

 Plot

 A worker at a gramophone record factory surprisingly creates a hit song, "Leaning on a Lamp-post".